trygve-lie/rollup-plugin-esm-http-resolver/README.md

 This module can resolve ES modules from a http endpoint.
 It will more or less load ES modules the same way as a browser will resolve them.

-Lest say one have the following structure of ES modules on a http server:
+Lets say one have the following structure of ES modules on a http server:

 ```sh
 /assets/utils/parse.js